httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

      ":" SP inner-list
 ~~~

-To create the signature base, the signer or verifier concatenates together entries for each component identifier in the signature's covered components (including their parameters) using the following algorithm:
+To create the signature base, the signer or verifier concatenates together entries for each component identifier in the signature's covered components (including their parameters) using the following algorithm.
+All errors produced as described immediately MUST fail the algorithm and there is no signature output base created.

 1. Let the output be an empty string.

 2. For each message component item in the covered components set (in order):

-    1. Append the component identifier for the covered component serialized according to the `component-identifier` rule.
+    1. Append the component identifier for the covered component serialized according to the `component-identifier` ABNF rule.
 Note that this serialization places the component name in double quotes and appends any parameters outside of the quotes.

     2. Append a single colon `:`